AriFordsham/GHCWiki/proposal/monad-of-no-return.md

-More to the point, this redundancy violates the "**making illegal states unrepresentable**" idiom: Due to the default implementation of `return` this redundancy leads to error prone situations which aren't caught by the compiler; for instance, when `return` is removed while the `Applicative` instance is left with a `pure = return` definition, this leads to a cyclic definition which can be quite tedious to debug as it only manifests at runtime by a
+More to the point, this redundancy violates the "**making illegal states unrepresentable**" idiom: Due to the default implementation of `return`**this redundancy leads to error-prone situations** which aren't caught by the compiler; for instance, when `return` is removed while the `Applicative` instance is left with a `pure = return` definition, this leads to a cyclic definition which can be quite tedious to debug as it only manifests at runtime by a